motion/orbit/next.md

       - we can just set window.shouldPreventClick for now
 - bug: ora pane flickering away when you try and edit crawl settings
 - crawler
-  - after crawl needs to show the results before committing them
-    - should let you uncheck some results
-    - should let you enter a url/title exclusion scheme too
   - bug with running crawls on diff sites within same session
-  - cancel crawl working in browser + ora
-  - { flex } elements in actionbar
   - show crawl status:
     - change Start Crawl to Disable
     - show crawl status in action bar (1/6 pages...)